DKenefake/durandal/README.md

 ## How does it work?

 This algorithm forms a converging sequence of upper and lower bounds on the objective function by introducing cuts in the form of supporting hyperplanes of the objective function.
-Additionally, the candidate solution is always feasible so that it can be interrupted at any point in the method.
+Additionally, the candidate solution is always feasible so that it can be interrupted at any point in the method and still yeild a feasible approximate optimum.
 The core kernel of this routine is the generation of supporting hyperplanes and re-optimizing the central LP problem.
 This re-optimization warm started as the dual of the central LP is feasible after introducing the cut.
-As can be seen here, each visited point generates a supporting hyperplane which translates to a constraint/cut in the LP.
+Each visited point generates a supporting hyperplane which translates to a constraint/cut in the LP.

 ![image](https://github.com/DKenefake/durandal/blob/main/durandal.PNG)